Exxon posts 56% profit slump, joins peers in energy price hit

 By Sabrina Valle

-HOUSTON, July 28 (Reuters) - Exxon Mobil Corp XOM.N joined its rivals reporting a 56% slump in second quarter profit from a year ago, hurt by a drop in energy prices, in line with the midpoint of the company's earnings preview released earlier this month.
+HOUSTON, July 28 (Reuters) - Exxon Mobil Corp XOM.Non Friday reported a 56% slump in second-quarter profit, joining rivals hurt by a sharp drop in energy prices but delivering results in line with an earnings previewthe oil major released earlier this month.

-Oil majors' profits fell sharply in the quarter from record levels a year earlier as oil and gas prices came off last year's highs that were driven by Russia's invasion of Ukraine.
+Second-quarter results from oil majors have tumbled from huge profits booked a year ago after Russia's invasion of Ukraine sent oil and gas prices soaring.

-Excluding last year's record second quarter, it was Exxon's best result for the months of April to June in more than a decade, helped by cost cuts and the sale of less profitable assets.
+Yet excluding last year's record second quarter, Exxon posted its strongest result for the months of April to June in more than a decade, helped by cost cuts and the sale of less profitable assets.

-Net income was $7.88 billion, or 1.94 cents per share, in the second quarter.
-That compares to a record of $17.85 billion a year earlier, and close to second quarter results from 2011, when oil prices averaged $111 per barrel.

 "That is quite a good quarter for us," Chief Financial Officer Kathryn Mikells told Reuters.
 "You would have to go back to the second quarter of 2011 to find the last time we produced this level of earnings in the second quarter."

-Benchmark Brent crude prices averaged $80 a barrel in the second quarter of 2023, compared with $110 a year earlier.
-Prices for liquefied natural gas (LNG) dropped to $11.75 per million British thermal units (mmBtu) from around $33.
+Benchmark Brent crude prices averaged $80 a barrel, down from $110 a year earlier.
+Prices for liquefied natural gas (LNG) fell to $11.75 per million British thermal units (mmBtu) from around $33.

+"Lower natural gas realizations and industry refining margins adversely impacted earnings," Exxon said in its earnings statement.

+"Industry margins declined sequentially from a strong first quarter on weaker diesel margins as Russian supply concerns eased," the company said, pointing to earnings in Energy Products of $2.3 billion, down $1.9 billion from the first quarter.

+Helping offset that was a jump in earnings in Chemical Products to $828 million from $371 million in the first quarter helped by lower feed costs, it said.

-Exxon's oil production is at 3.7 million barrels of oil equivalent per day (boed) year to date, in line with the company's annual target, Mikells said.
+Exxon's oil production stands at 3.7 million barrels of oil equivalent per day (boed) year to date, in line with the company's annual target, Mikells said.

 Results were helped by better output in the U.S. Permian basin, which delivered 622,000 boed in the quarter, and in Guyana, where Exxon plans to increase production by 5% to 400,000 boed by year end.